indigotree/www-bagnallcentre-com/content/fitness-and-exercise/wednesday-6-7pm-teen-yoga-irina.md

 Each class will conclude with a brief guided relaxation, giving teens techniques they can use in daily life to find a sense of calm and well-being whenever they need it.

 No previous yoga experience necessary.
+Suitable for Y8 children and older.